lukysummer/Part-of-Speech-Tagging-with-HMM/README.md

 For training set of 928,458 words and test set of 232,734 words, resulting HMM model yielded **training accuracy of 97.54%** and **test accuracy of 96.02%**.

-Here is a sample of a sentence with some incorrect predicted tags:
+Here is a sample of a sentence with some incorrectly predicted tags:

 <img src="images/result.png">